jigx-com/jigx-docs-examples/docs/Components/list/product-item.md

 :::VerticalSplitItem
 In this example, a simple list containing a product-item component is shown.
 Each product contains a title, tag, image, amountControl, and price.
 The added advantage is that you can search the list making it suitable for a larger number of products.
 The discount property calculates the price after the discount.

-**Examples:
+**Examples:**
-**See the full example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/product-item/dynamic-data/product-item-example/product-item-example-dynamic.jigx" target="_blank">GitHub</a>.
+See the full example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/product-item/dynamic-data/product-item-example/product-item-example-dynamic.jigx).

-**Datasource:
+**Datasource:**
-**See the full datasource for dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/product-item/dynamic-data/product-item-example/product-item-example-dynamic.jigx" target="_blank">GitHub</a>.&#x20;
+See the full datasource for dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/product-item/dynamic-data/product-item-example/product-item-example-dynamic.jigx).
 :::
 ::::